drenal/evolgenom/README.md

----
-title: Documentation
+# Documentation of
----

-# MTA-ELTE “Momentum” Evolutionary Genomics Research Group cluster and IT documentation
+**MTA-ELTE “Momentum” Evolutionary Genomics Research Group cluster and IT documentation**

 Welcome to the cluster and IT infrastructure documentation of MTA-ELTE “Momentum” Evolutionary Genomics Research Group at Eötvös University, Budapest, Hungary.